Production

 The immediate measures and medium and long-term strategies identified in the previous phase cannot usually be implemented as part of day-to-day business alone.
 It is therefore necessary to define improvement projects that specify the timeline, responsibilities, key milestones and potential risks.
 These projects are integrated into a roadmap that enables clear prioritization.

-We use an operating model to implement the strategy holistically and maintain an overview at all times.
+We use an operating model to implement the strategy holistically and maintain an overall view.
 We rely on methods such as Objectives and Key Results (OKR), Management by Objectives (MbO) or Hoshin Kanri.
 For example, the strength of the Hoshin Kanri method developed in Japan is the alignment of the operational activities of all employees with the objectives of production.
 The X-matrix (see image) serves as a visual tool to link strategic objectives, key projects and key performance indicators with each other and to monitor the degree of fulfillment on a recurring basis.

 Our service packages:

-- Definition of improvement projects and transfer to a roadmap
+- Define improvement projects and prioritize them in a roadmap

-- Software-based implementation in operating model (e.g. Hoshin Kanri)
+- Establish an operating model (e.g. Hoshin Kanri) to control the software-based implementation

-- Visualization of the production strategy for the store floor
+- Visualize production strategy for the store floor

 Your benefit: